prokenz101/maths-helper/README.md

 For `HCF` just type in 2 numbers and it should output the HCF of those 2 numbers.
 This is fairly new and may have some bugs so L I guess.

+If you would like to go back to the previous question that the script asked, just type `..`, similar to changing directories in terminal.

 You can also `quit` at any point while using the script if you would like to stop.
 Just type `quit`.

 ## Examples